Skip to content

 I made all of these.

 4. Skipping the first failing test.
 Without it, the slice has no acceptance surface.
 The agent will declare victory on code that doesn't compile.
+The overnight run in devlog 5 closed 4 tasks that way; 2 were actually done.

 What's Next